Over Wine Tasting? Cool Things to Do in the Hunter for the Active Traveller

 Overlooking the city of Cessnock, the Bimbadeen Lookout is a scenic reward after exploring the bushlands on the Great North Walk.
 For a chilled-out trek, follow the Mount View ridgeline to Pokolbin Mountain Road.
 Don’t forget your water bottle and some snacks for the hike from Millfield village, which is 13 kilometres one-way and takes you into Hunter Valley Dry Rainforest.

 Swap wine for beer and cider

 Just because you’re over wine tastings, doesn’t mean you can’t wet your whistle with something else, right?
 Let us know and we’ll turn your wine tour into a beer fest and throw in some vodka tastings along the way.
-The Hunter Beer Co. at Potter’s Brewery produces their own signature brews, like the German-style golden ale, Kolsch.
+The Mighty Hunter Valley (Potter’s Brewery) produces their own signature brews, like the German-style golden ale, Kolsch.
 Are your taste buds more aligned with gin, vodka or butterscotch schnapps?
 Hunter Distillery offers top shelf spirits for your tasting pleasure, including their award-winning Copperwave Distilled Gin.

 The wine connoisseurs in your travelling party can always fulfil vineyard fantasies to their heart’s content in the Hunter Valley.
 However, for those of you wishing to spot wildlife, hike, bike and befriend local craft beer, that’s all here for you too.
 So, what are you waiting for?
 Ask us about our private wine tours of the Hunter Valley that can be customised to suit the wine drinkers and the adventure seekers in your group.